Terradue/app-package-training-bids23/docs/python-env/stac.md

 ### Goal

-Run the `normalized-difference` step in a Python virtual environment.
+Run the `stac` step in a Python virtual environment.

 ### Step 1 - Configure the workspace